-Founded on March 8, 1928, the Temple Terrace Police Department serves and protects the citizens of the city of Temple Terrace, throughout the primarily suburban 7-square-mile area just northeast of Tampa.
-The Temple Terrace Police Department is Hillsborough County’s smallest municipal police department.
+The Temple Terrace Police Department (TTPD) is Hillsborough County’s smallest municipal police department.
+Founded on March 8, 1928, the Temple Terrace Police Department serves the citizens of the city of Temple Terrace, throughout the primarily suburban seven-square-mile area just northeast of Tampa.

 Today, the agency has grown to 30 civilians in support positions and approximately 50 law enforcement officers.
 Under the direction of the current Chief of Police, Kenneth R. Albano, the City of Temple Terrace uses several detectives who report to a detective corporal and sergeant.

 Temple Terrace’s police department has a 12-member SWAT team and an Armed Response Vehicle.

 Traffic safety is managed by the Patrol Division of the Temple Terrace Police Department.
 Patrol officers provide a variety of services ranging from traffic and DUI enforcement to non-emergency calls for service.

 The agency also has two K-9 teams available to officers and detectives as needed.
 K-9 teams participate in narcotics investigations and tracking down fleeing suspects.

 The Temple Terrace Police Department has full-time marine patrol services for the Hillsborough River.
 Through an agreement with the Hillsborough County Sheriff’s Office, the Maine Unit for the TTPD is responsible for marine, fish, and wildlife law enforcement along the Hillsborough River from the 40th Street bridge in Tampa, all the way north to Nature’s Classroom in Hillsborough County.